-This was a Felony DWI case where the Defendant drove into a car and kept going and got home before police officer arrived.
+This was a Felony DWI case where the defendant drove into a car and kept going and got home before the police officer arrived.
 A mandatory draw was done based on fact it was a Felony DWI arrest.
-The investigation was delayed because Defendant was holed up in his bathroom with a gun, there was evidence that a domestic violence situation was going on between Defendant and his roommate.
+The investigation was delayed because the defendant was holed up in his bathroom with a gun, there was evidence that a domestic violence situation was going on between the defendant and his roommate.
 There was no afterhours magistrate who could issue warrant; prosecutor testified it was the DA's office policy not to get a search warrant when mandatory draw law applied.
-If an officer had called her, she would have told him he did not need a warrant, officer further testified it could take as much as an hour and a half to get a warrant and one time he had not been able to reach a magistrate when he needed one.
+If an officer had called her, she would have told him he did not need a warrant, the officer further testified it could take as much as an hour and a half to get a warrant and one time he had not been able to reach a magistrate when he needed one.
 In finding exigent circumstances the judge found that it took over three hours to get this blood draw even without a warrant.
-All these factors led the Court of Appeals to uphold the denial of the motion on the basis if sufficient exigent circumstances.
+All these factors led the Court of Appeals to uphold the denial of the motion on the basis of sufficient exigent circumstances.

 Garcia v.
 State, No. 14-14-00387-CR, 2015 WL 2250895 (Tex.
-App.- Houston [14th Dist.]
-May, 12 2015 May 12, 2015, pet. ref'd) (mem. op., not designated for publication).
+App.-Houston [14th Dist.]
+May 12, 2015, pet. ref'd) (mem. op., not designated for publication).

 Intoxication Manslaughter & Felony DWI case where Mandatory blood draw was done, at Trial Court level "exigent circumstances" were found to justify the warrantless draw.
-In affirming the conviction, the Court of Appeals found the following exigent circumstances supported that ruling: 1) Defendant could not perform FST's at scene because he was receiving medical treatment; 2) Trooper had to take the time to investigate the traffic fatality at scene; 3) Defendant's transfer to hospital was delayed because of Life Flight; 4) Trooper did not develop PC until he spoke to Defendant at hospital; 5) alcohol from Defendant's blood stream was dissipating 6) there was no on call judge to issue warrant at the time; 7) Defendant was receiving emergency treatment including the possible use of pain medications.
+In affirming the conviction, the Court of Appeals found the following exigent circumstances supported that ruling: 1) the defendant could not perform FSTs at scene because he was receiving medical treatment; 2) the trooper had to take the time to investigate the traffic fatality at scene; 3) the defendant's transfer to hospital was delayed because of Life Flight; 4) the trooper did not develop PC until he spoke to the defendant at hospital; 5) alcohol from the defendant's blood stream was dissipating 6) there was no on call judge to issue warrant at the time; 7) the defendant was receiving emergency treatment including the possible use of pain medications.